adi6409/EagleCoin/doc/RUNNING-WIN.md

 #RUNNING ON WINDOWS#

-to run on windows, you need to do the following things in order(only for the first time running):
+to run on windows, you have 2 methods:
-1. run EagleCoinservice.exe in the main directory of the coin.
-2. press install
+#method 1#
+1. open cmd
+2. cd to the eaglecoin folder
-3. run eaglecoin.exe
+3. type run.bat
-4. done!
+4. to access the wallet, open a browser(preferably google chrome) and go to localhost:7876/index.html
+#method 2#
+1. open the eaglecoin folder using file explorer
+2. click run.bat
-5. to access the wallet, open a browser(preferably google chrome) and go to localhost:7876/index.html if you have already installed using eaglecoinservice, you can just run eaglecoin.exe.
+3. to access the wallet, open a browser(preferably google chrome) and go to localhost:7876/index.html